 Amalfi: The Heart of the Coast

-It’s hard to imagine the little town of Amalfi was once a maritime superpower that was buying up land and privileges with gold coins when most of Italy was still working with a barter system.
+It's hard to imagine the little town of Amalfi was once a maritime superpower that was buying up land and privileges with gold coins when most of Italy was still working with a barter system.
 However, a tsunami in 1343 destroyed the port and much of the town, reducing it to a regional fishing village and decimating many of its historic landmarks.
 Despite this, the weather buildings exude history, with the tile-topped campanile providing a pretty point of reference.
-The 9th century cathedral is a striking mixture of Arab and Romanesque architectural styles with a decadent Baroque interior, and houses the relics of St. Andrew.
+The 9th-century cathedral is a striking mixture of Arab and Romanesque architectural styles with a decadent Baroque interior and houses the relics of St. Andrew.

-The Amalfi Coast’s namesake town, Amalfi is the perfect ‘sampler’.
+The Amalfi Coast’s namesake town, Amalfi, is the perfect ‘sampler’.
 It’s centrally located, has the largest beach on the entire Amalfi coast, and is relatively flat, making it great to explore, especially if you have kids or don’t want to climb steep stairways.
 Thanks to its central location, and plenty of busses, ferries, and tours based here, Amalfi is also a great base of operations for exploring the rest of the coast.
-Even though Amalfi is the main hub on the coast, it still takes several transfers to get from Rome to Amalfi on public transport, so a door-to-door ride will save you a lot of hassle.
+Even though Amalfi is the main hub on the coast, it still takes several transfers to get from

 Pros